omigroup/omigroup/CHARTER.md

 ## Chair Selection

 The group will appoint 1-3 chairs at each election.
-Chairs may run for re-election as many times as they wish.
-The initial chair term length is set at 3 months and will double after each election with a cap at 1 year.
-Chair selection will be decided by consensus voting.
+There are no limits on how many times a chair can run for re-election.
+The initial chair term length for this group is set at 3 months and will double after each election with a cap at 1 year.
+Chair selection will be decided by [consensus voting](https://en.wikipedia.org/wiki/Consensus_decision-making).
 Abstentions will not count against the consensus vote.

 ## Amendments to this Charter